Bridging Speech Emotion Recognition and Personality: Dataset and Temporal Interaction Condition Network

-Regarding the relationship between linguistic content and emotions, Cai et al. \cite{cai2021speech} proposed a multi-task learning method combining ASR and SER using the wav2vec 2.0 feature extractor.
-Joint training for ASR and SER allowed the model to leverage linguistic information effectively, leading to state-of-the-art performance on the IEMOCAP dataset.
-An ablation study further confirmed that carefully choosing the weight parameters for ASR significantly improved results.
+In multimodal emotion recognition, combining speech and text consistently outperforms speech-only systems, as linguistic information provides complementary semantic cues.
+Khan et al. \cite{khan2025memocmt} introduced a cross-modal transformer that integrates HuBERT-based speech features with BERT-based text features, achieving state-of-the-art results on benchmark datasets.
+These findings highlight the importance of jointly modeling acoustic and linguistic cues for emotion recognition.
+When explicit transcripts are unavailable, automatic speech recognition (ASR) can serve as an auxiliary task to implicitly capture linguistic information from speech.
+Cai et al. \cite{cai2021speech} proposed a multi-task learning framework combining ASR and SER with the wav2vec 2.0 feature extractor, where joint training effectively leveraged linguistic information and achieved state-of-the-art performance on IEMOCAP.
+Their ablation study further demonstrated that carefully weighting the ASR loss was critical to performance gains.
 Additionally, speaker attributes have been widely studied: different speakers express emotions differently, affecting both acoustic and linguistic content for the same emotions.
 Thus, speaker-dependent SER systems usually outperform speaker-independent ones \cite{gat2022speaker}.
 As a broad category of speakers, gender information can also improve performance in speaker-independent SER \cite{li2019improved, pappagari2020x}.
 More recently, Sharma et al. \cite{sharma2022multi} proposed a multi-task learning approach using pretrained self-supervised learning feature extractor.
 Their study showed further advantages of multi-task learning by integrating additional tasks like language classification and regression tasks related to pitch and energy.
 These additional tasks improved SER performance significantly across 25 datasets covering 13 languages and 7 emotion categories, demonstrating the effectiveness of multi-task learning in enhancing model generalization, especially in multilingual settings.
 Despite the known relationship between personality traits and emotional expressions, personality remains an underexplored auxiliary attribute in SER.